Star Wars: Episode III – Revenge of the Sith: Marketing

+Following the premiere of Lights, Motors, Action!: Extreme Stunt Show during the Happiest Celebration on Earth festival, Disney's Hollywood Studios (then known as Disney-MGM Studios) at Walt Disney World would host their annual Star Wars Weekends event to further coincide with the release of Revenge of the Sith, beginning on May 20, 2005 and ending four weeks later on June 12.

 Theatrical

 Star Wars: Episode III – Revenge of the Sith charity premieres took place in Seattle, Los Angeles, Chicago, Washington D.C., Boston, Denver, Atlanta, San Francisco, and Miami on Thursday, May 12, 2005; and on May 13, 2005, there were two additional charity premiere screenings in George Lucas's hometown of Modesto, California.
 The official premiere was at the 2005 Cannes Film Festival (out of competition) on May 16.
 Its theatrical release in most other countries took place on May 19 to coincide with the 1999 release of The Phantom Menace (the 1977 release of A New Hope and the 1983 release of Return of the Jedi were also released on the same day and month, six years apart).
 The global outplacement firm Challenger, Gray & Christmas claimed one week before the premiere that it may have cost the U.S. economy approximately US$627 million in lost productivity because of employees who took a day off or reported in sick.
 Grauman's Chinese Theatre, a traditional venue for the Star Wars films, did not show it.
 However, a line of people stood there for more than a month hoping to convince someone to change this.
 Most of them took advantage of an offer to see the film at a nearby cinema, ArcLight Cinemas (formerly the "Cinerama Dome").
 On May 16, the Empire Cinema in London's Leicester Square hosted a day-long Star Wars marathon showing of all six films; an army of Imperial stormtroopers "guarded" the area, and the Royal Philharmonic Orchestra gave a free concert of Star Wars music.